My practice focuses on commercial litigation, appellate litigation, and bankruptcy.

 - Leadership in Law, Mississippi Business Journal, 2012

-- Mid-South Rising Star® (by Thomson Reuters) Appellate, Bankruptcy: Business, Business Litigation 2016
+- Mid-South Rising Star® (by Thomson Reuters) Appellate, Bankruptcy: Business, Business Litigation 2016 and 2019

 - Order of Barristers